-As part of the exhibition Laperouse mystery Navy National Museum, organized the 17 and 18 2008 October, an international conference devoted to large French expeditions of the eighteenth and nineteenth centuries, Bougainville at Dumont d'Urville, in The pacific.
+As part of the exhibition The Lapérouse Mystery, the National Marine Museum, organized the 17 and 18 October 2008, an international symposium dedicated to major French expeditions of the eighteenth and nineteenth centuries, from Bougainville to Dumont d'Urville, in The pacific.

-The scientific, political and commercial circumnavigation of these campaigns have been studied in the light of issues
+The scientific, political and commercial objectives of these circumnavigations campaigns have been studied in the light of the stakes

 Strategic and International time.
 Researchers and experts from various backgrounds have prepared the statement of scientific research.

 Of the good use of the inheritance of Charles Quint.

 Disagreements cordial relations between naval officers and scientists in the French voyages of discovery of the eighteenth century.

 Bougainville traveler-philosopher versatile model or single traveler?
 Between sincerity and artifice of the logbook to travel around the world.

 Cabinet side: the desertion of Oceania in French collections.

 In the shadow of the great journeys: Dealer log legitimization efforts (1790-1792).